gardener/diki/docs/usage/disa-k8s-stig-shoot.md

 The `managedk8s` provider assumes that the user running the ruleset does not have access to the environment (the seed in this particular case), in which the control plane components reside.

-The `garden` provider is used for accessing the control plane component configurations of the shoot spec, which is retrieved from the garden cluster.
+The `garden` provider is used for accessing the`Garden` cluster, in which the `Shoot` resource can be found.

 In order to run the ruleset for both providers, it is required to configure them with their required parameters, as specified in the following sections.